jqyang22/UniTree/README.md

 # 🌍 Study areas
-There are two distinct study areas in our study: [Denmark](https://sid.erda.dk/share_redirect/eFt21tspNe/denmark/extracted_data_train_patch_normalized_updated.zip) as the source domain and [Yosemite National Park](https://naip-usdaonline.hub.arcgis.com/) as the target domain.
+There are two distinct study areas in our study: Denmark as the source domain and Yosemite National Park as the target domain.

+Denmark data can be download from [Denmark](https://sid.erda.dk/share_redirect/eFt21tspNe/denmark/extracted_data_train_patch_normalized_updated.zip).
+Yosemite National Park data are extracted from [NAIP imagery](https://naip-usdaonline.hub.arcgis.com/).

 <figure>
 <div align="center">